Multi-antenna Interference Management for Coded Caching: General Case Formulation, Algorithm, and Rate Analysis

-and define the size of subsets $\{\mathcal{S} \subseteq [K]\}$ to be $t+\alpha$.
-The parameter $\alpha$ has two roles.
-First, it manages the trade-off between the multiplexing and multicast beamforming/diversity gains due to multiple transmit antennas, and thus should be designed carefully at each $SNR$ to result in the maximum throughput.
+and define the size of subsets $\{\mathcal{S} \subseteq [K]\}$ to be $t+\alpha\leq t+\min(L,K-t)$.
+The parameter $\alpha$ controls the available spatial multiplexing gain and has two main roles.
+First, it manages the trade-off between the spatial multiplexing and multicast beamforming/diversity gains due to optimized use of multiple transmit antennas, and thus should be designed carefully at each $SNR$ to result in the maximum throughput.
 Second, it enables us to control the size of the MAC channel elements with respect to each user, and in turn, to control the optimization problem complexity for determining the beamforming vectors, as will be explained later.
 This generalization reduces to the baseline max-min SNR beamforming scheme if $\alpha=1$ (see~\eqref{eq:CCmaxminSNR1} for $K=3$).

 Fig.~\ref{fig:cc-subset} illustrates a possible partitioning of users into sets $\{\mathcal{S} \subseteq [K]\}$ in a scenario with $K=N=5$, $L=4$ and $M=1$, and with $|\mathcal{S}|=t+\alpha=\{2,3,4\}$ ($\alpha = \{1,2,3\}$).
 In total, there can be $T= {5 \choose 4} = 5$ , $T= {5 \choose 3} = 10$ and $T= {5 \choose 2} = 10$ subsets of sizes $|\mathcal{S}|=4$, $|\mathcal{S}|=3$ and $|\mathcal{S}|=2$, respectively.
-In this example, every subset in $\{\mathcal{S}, |\mathcal{S}|=3 \}$ or $\{\mathcal{S}, |\mathcal{S}|=4 \}$ corresponds to \textit{Scenario 1} or \textit{Scenario 2}, respectively, and the optimal multicast beamformers can be found by solving~\eqref{prob:equal_rate_approx} or~\eqref{eq:eq_rate_4users} (for corresponding $k\in \mathcal{S}$).
+In this example, every subset in $\{\mathcal{S}, |\mathcal{S}|=3 \}$ or $\{\mathcal{S}, |\mathcal{S}|=4 \}$ corresponds to \textit{Scenario 1} or \textit{Scenario 2}, respectively, and the optimal multicast beamformers can be found by solving~\eqref{prob:equal_rate_approx} or~\eqref{eq:symrate_4users} (for corresponding $k\in \mathcal{S}$).

 After the required initializations, the algorithm contains an outer loop which goes over all the $(t+\alpha)$-subsets of all the users $[K]$.
 Let us now consider a scenario with $K=8$ users with $t=1$ and $\alpha=5$ depicted in Fig.~\ref{fig:cc-beta} and focus on one particular realization of these $(t+\alpha)$-subsets $\mathcal{S}=\{1,2,3,4,5,6\}$.
 For this specific set $\mathcal{S}$, the second loop goes over all possible partitionings of $\mathcal{S}$ into $(t+\beta)$-groups, which are collected in $\mathsf{P}$.
 Here, $\beta$, bounded by $1 \leq \beta \leq \alpha$, is another design parameter which controls the overlap among the multicast messages, i.e., the complexity of the beamformer design problem.